npup/css-to-go/src/pages/index.md

     </body>
     </html>

 That's it!
-To switch theme, toggle the `ctg-theme--light` class, which also applies to all that i is wrapping.
+To switch theme, toggle the `ctg-theme--light` class, which also applies to all that it is wrapping.
 The `ctg-container` class is a totally optional (and typical) content wrapper class &mdash; read more about in the [examples](/examples#example-utility-classes--container).

 ### Element styling